ArashPartow/exprtk/readme.txt

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[13 - VARIABLE, VECTOR & STRING DEFINITION]
+[SECTION 13 - VARIABLE, VECTOR & STRING DEFINITION]
 ExprTk supports the definition of expression local variables,  vectors
 and  strings.
 The definitions  must  be unique  as  shadowing is  not
 allowed and object life-times are based on scope.
 Definitions use  the